HackerBree/Portfolio1/README.md

 If your prompted again, click the `Commit Changes` button again on the prompt.

-You should see some changes on the portfolio.
+You should see some changes on the portfolio, after Vercel has finished deploying.

 ---